 The people who devote their lives and careers to improving child welfare have used this information to expand their focus from a child’s basic safety to a much more holistic view that includes a child’s well-being, including developmental needs and physical and mental health.

-NSCAW has been awarded the 2018 American Association for Public Opinion Research (AAPOR) Policy Impact Award, formal recognition of the myriad ways this research has impacted child welfare policy decisions and practice.
+NSCAW was awarded the 2018 American Association for Public Opinion Research (AAPOR) Policy Impact Award, formal recognition of the myriad ways this research has impacted child welfare policy decisions and practice.

 Two federally-sponsored data systems provide ACF with information on the child welfare system’s ability to keep children safe and in permanent homes.
-There is not yet an equivalent system to track well-being.
-To fill this gap, ACF has awarded us a contract to carry out a third iteration of NSCAW.
-This effort will provide ACF a lens into the child welfare system approximately a decade since the last NSCAW was initiated.
+There is not yet an equivalent system to track well-being, however.
+Only NSCAW provides an equivalent source of data on the social and emotional well-being of child welfare involved children and families.
+To support the continued viability of the study, ACF awarded RTI a contract in 2021 to carry out preliminary activities to inform future NSCAW data collection, including the development of design options.